chris1610/sidetable/README.md

 In addition to providing useful functionality, this project is also a test to see how to build custom accessors using some of pandas relatively new API.
 I am hopeful this can serve as a model for other projects whether open source or just for your own usage.
+Please check out the [release announcement](https://pbpython.com/sidetable.html) for more information about the usage and how to use this as a model for your own projects.

 The solutions in sidetable are heavily based on three sources: